pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Turn off the background music (??)
 ### Admins Can add different Users into Groups
 ### Thy can edit details of any group

+### Administrator creates a group
+- initialize a group with a name and extra parameters TBD
+### Administrator deletes a group
+### Administrator adds a standard user to a group
+- admin will specify the name of group and the standard user's identifier
+### Administrator views a standard user's typing history
+### Administrator views a report of a group's typing history
+### Administrator assigns typing challenges and tasks to a group.

+###Super-Administrator assigns a user to be an Administrator
+- One standard user will me moved to the group of administrators
+###Super-Administrator assigns a group to an Administrator
+###Super-Administrator deletes an Administrator
+- This will remove the administrator's special permissions, essentially moving them to a standard user

 ## Use Cases
 (must have features all need use cases, should have features maybe a couple of use cases)